-The Interflora World Cup is coming to the UK for the very first time in 2023.
+Tickets are now on sale for a big and prestigious floral design competition - the Interflora World Cup - which is coming to the UK for the very first time in 2023.

 Launched in 1972, the Interflora World Cup has previously taken place in the likes of Melbourne (2004), Shanghai (2010), Berlin (2015), and Philadelphia (2019) and is a chance for elite florists from around the globe to showcase their incredible talent.
 The event will take place at Manchester Central from 7th - 9th September 2023.

-Not only will the event be a display of skill and spectacular artistic design, but for the first time, Interflora has chosen to expand the event to create a showstopping experience for visitors, who can expect artisan stalls with food, drink, and shopping, as well as workshops and entertainment.
-Tickets go on sale to the public next month, with visitors expected from across the globe.
-For anyone who can't make it in person, the event will also be live-streamed anywhere in the world, with virtual access tickets available to buy.
+Not only will the event be a display of skill and spectacular artistic design, but for the first time, Interflora has chosen to expand the event to create a showstopping experience for visitors, who can expect artisan stalls with food, drink, and shopping, as well as live entertainment.

-As a champion of local florists, supporting 900 local florists on high streets up and down the UK and Ireland, Interflora is also offering the opportunity to get as close to the action as possible as a volunteer.
+As a champion of local florists and floristry, supporting 900 local florists on high streets up and down the UK and Ireland, Interflora is also offering the opportunity to get as close to the action as possible as a volunteer.
 This will be a rare chance to network with and gain insight from the best in the industry.

 As the host nation, Interflora UK has chosen the theme of 'Our Natural World' as part of its commitment to sustainable practices.
 Competitors will be required to demonstrate their interpretation and respect for the planet, focussing on a sustainable ethos and utilizing natural elements, ensuring the materials they use in their designs have minimum impact on the natural environment.